fractus-io/keras-tutorial/README.md

 ![alt text](https://github.com/fractus-io/keras-tutorial/blob/master/assets/image/conv_net_batch_norm_times_e_60.png "CNN Batch Norm - times for each epoch")

+TODO ... conclusion

-#### Dropouts
+### <a id="5143"></a> Dropouts

 This is the one of the most interesting types of regularization techniques.
 It produces very good results and is consequently the most frequently used regularization technique in the field of deep learning.

 So what does dropout do?
-At every iteration, it randomly selects some nerons fromneural network and removes them along with all of their incoming and outgoing connections as shown below.
+At every iteration, it randomly selects nerons from neural network and removes them along with all of their incoming and outgoing connections as shown below.

-...

-So each iteration has a different set of nodes and this results in a different set of outputs.
-It can also be thought of as an ensemble technique in machine learning.

-Ensemble models usually perform better than a single model as they capture more randomness.
-Similarly, dropout also performs better than a normal neural network model.

-The probability of choosing how many nodes should be dropped is the hyperparameter of the dropout function.
 Dropout can be applied to both the hidden layers as well as the input layers.

 In Keras, we can implement dropout using the keras core layer.
-Below is the python code for it multy layer perceptron and for CNN:
+Below is the python code where dropout is applied on multy layer perceptron and on CNN:

-MLP
+* MLP

 ```